-Promoted as the 'Warm Heart of Africa', Malawi is a long, thin country renowned for the unequalled friendliness of its people, unspoilt national parks and wildlife reserves, and the beaches and tropical fish life of Lake Malawi, the third largest lake in Africa.
+Promoted as the 'Warm Heart of Africa', Malawi is a long, thin country renowned for the unequalled friendliness of its people, unspoilt national parks and wildlife reserves, and the beaches and tropical fish population of Lake Malawi, the third largest lake in Africa.

-Lake Malawi is an irresistible attraction for travellers with its beaches, resorts, watersports and outstanding variety of fish life a magnet for divers and snorkellers.
+Lake Malawi is an irresistible attraction for travellers with its beaches, resorts, watersports, and aquatic life proving a magnet for divers and snorkelers.
 The lake is home to a bigger variety of fish species than any other freshwater lake on earth, most of them protected within the Lake Malawi National Park at its southern tip.

 The southern part of the country is the most developed and the most populated.
-Although Lilongwe is the capital, the region is home to Malawi's largest city and main commercial centre, Blantyre, which is a good base for visiting two of the area's attractions - the vast massif of Mount Mulunje, offering some of the finest hiking trails in the country, and Zomba Plateau.
+Although Lilongwe is the capital, the region is home to Malawi's largest city and main commercial centre, Blantyre, which is a good base for visiting two of the area's attractions: the vast massif of Mount Mulunje, offering some of the finest hiking trails in the country, and Zomba Plateau.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.